AusDTO/gov-au-alpha/_posts/2015-01-01-templates-test.markdown

 This is a paragraph and it has some text which will be displayed in line with the body css styling and wrap when it becomes to long for the page.
 It will have sentenses and words and whatnot.
 Ramble ramble ramble.

+And now heres another paragraph so we can see how they look next to each other and how much space is in between each.
+So many paragraphs...

 Bullet point list:

 - a thing